ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel-2/redeployment.md

   This is standard best practice in production environments---see e.g. [this Stack Overflow answer](https://stackoverflow.com/questions/52499617/what-is-the-difference-between-npm-install-and-npm-ci) for details.
 - The `-f` flag in the final `ln` command is used to force an overwrite of the previous release link.
   The `-n` flag stops `ln` from trying to dereference and follow the previous release symlink; this is important---leave this out and you'll get a symlink *inside* of the existing `active` release, instead of in `/srv/www/laravel/` where it should be!
-- Uncomment the SQLite-related code if your app uses SQLite.
 - Note that we need `sudo` for the `chgrp` and `chmod` commands, but that you should be able to run these two commands as `sudo` without a password if you followed the `sudoers` instructions in the earlier [permissions article]({{< relref "permissions" >}}#sudoers).

 ## Cleaning up old releases (optional-ish)